 - Learn to look beyond the surface, identifying the discrete foundational elements that comprise the whole.

-- Utilize a block schedule based on three core courses and two hour-long blocks of time reserved for an elective, seminar, or project offered each day, emphasizing self-directed, conference style dialogue.
+- Utilize an intentional schedule based on three core courses and two hour-long blocks of time reserved for an elective, seminar, or project offered each day, emphasizing student-centered, conference style dialogue.